Making HTTP Requests to API in Angular – HttpClient and Interceptors

 Consider the SocialApp which displays a list of Posts created by various Users and enables one to interact with it.
 The core feature of this application is showing the post list, which obviously requires the application to fetch data from a remote API.

 To do this, we use the HttpClient package for working with API requests.
-To begin with, we add the HttpClientModule to the list of imports in our Module class.
+First, We add the HttpClientModule to the list of imports in our Module class.

 @NgModule({